 Podcasts are defined as “a digital audio file made available on the Internet for downloading to a computer or mobile device, typically available as a series, new installments of which can be received by subscribers automatically.”
 You can listen to a podcast anytime while you’re standing in a coffee shop, walking from your office, or even when you do your yoga.
 These days, with remote working becoming more popular, people are nurses to podcasts as a break from staring at their computers.
 If you are looking to take care of your health or getting educated from experts in the field, healthcare podcasts help you understand more of what is going on in the medical industry.
 Personal health is something people should take care of or pay attention to before getting sick.

-Not surprisingly, there are a large number of free podcasts out there, which provides quality advice from experts in the field of the healthcare industry.
-And you can listen to their expert tips, pieces of information, stories, news, healthcare trends or whatever they have to talk about.
+Not surprisingly, there are many free podcasts out there, which provide quality advice from experts in the healthcare industry.
+And you can listen to their expert tips, pieces of information, stories, news, healthcare trends, or whatever they have to talk about.

 1. The Oncology Nursing Podcast

 Oncology nurses should always be educated with new medical technologies and treatment options available for cancer patients.
-The Oncology Nursing Podcast covers all the important information an oncology nurse must know and the practical caring methods and treatment options available for patients with cancer.
+The Oncology Nursing Podcast covers all the important information an oncology nurse must know and the practical caring methods and treatment options available for cancer patients.